-Many of our stockholders hold their shares in more than one account and may receive separate proxy cards or voting instruction forms for each of those accounts.
-To ensure that all of your shares are represented at the Annual Meeting, we recommend that you vote every proxy card you receive.
+Many of the Company's stockholders hold their shares in more than one account and may receive a separate Notice of Internet Availability of Proxy Materials for each of those accounts.
+To ensure that all of your shares are represented at the Annual Meeting, we recommend that you vote by following the instructions in each Notice of Internet Availability of Proxy Materials you receive.